-Completed in 1399 by Richard le Scrope, Chancellor of England to Richard II, its scars bear testament to over 600 years of fascinating history including involvement in the Pilgrimage of Grace, Mary Queen of Scots imprisonment and a Civil War siege so a trip to Bolton Castle is worth it for both the myriad of historical tales it can tell, but also to explore what was a major part of ITV1's recent TV show, The Dales.
+Bolton Castle was completed in 1399 by Richard le Scrope, Chancellor of England to Richard II.
+Its scars bear testament to over 600 years of fascinating history including involvement in the Pilgrimage of Grace, Mary Queen of Scots imprisonment and a Civil War siege.
+There is much to explore at the castle, along with beautiful gardens, a maze, birds of prey and stunning views of Wensleydale.

 Middleham nearby with its castle is associated with King Richard lll who used it as his political base.
 Today the town is a modern centre of horse racing in the UK and the open stables on Good Friday is a fascinating insight into the village and how integral the stables are within it.
 It is quite normal to see the race horse strings walking though the village on their way to or from Middleham Moor where much of the training takes place.